 As a sole trader, it can be tricky to figure out how much to set aside for your annual tax bill.
-Most income tax calculators are set up for permanent employees, meaning they aren’t completely accurate when it comes to tax for the self-employed.

 - sole trader income,